distribution/distribution/docs/nginx.md

 X-Forwarded-Proto $scheme;
 ```

 Otherwise nginx will reset the ELB's values, and the requests will not be routed properly.
-For more informations, see [#970](https://github.com/docker/distribution/issues/970).
+For more information, see [#970](https://github.com/docker/distribution/issues/970).

 ## Setting things up